NVIDIA/NVFlare/examples/hello-world/ml-to-fl/pt/README.md

 ## The Decorator use case

-The above case shows how you can change the non-structured DL code to FL.
+The above case shows how you can change an existing DL code to FL.

 Usually, people have already put their codes into "train", "evaluate", and "test" methods so they can reuse them.
 In that case, the NVFlare DL2FL decorator is the way to go.